Jandullaev/final-project/REPORT.md

 - Created 'bookInner.html' which shows more info of book
 - Woking with firebase but not done
 - Some changes of 'library.json', actually date

+### 13. Developing 10
+- Working with Responsive
+- Connected to Firestore